kangaseric4152-max/bls-census-housing-analysis/README.md

 v2.1 adds unit-level permit composition (1-unit, 3–4 unit, 5+ unit) to distinguish how housing is being built, not just how much.
 This enables clearer interpretation of supply responsiveness in constrained metros.

+v2.1.1 adds a chart that composes yearly population change and population data as valuable context for reading the other charts.

 ---

 ## Why This Project Exists